Redfish Fishing in Sarasota: Best Time, Where & How

 How to Catch Redfish in Sarasota

-- Use live pinfish or shrimp under a popping cork in the potholes
+- Live shrimp under a popping cork near mangrove edges

 Where to Find Redfish